How long does it take to fully recover after a competitive match?

 What the researchers found

 The CMJ was mostly affected for up to 12 and 24 hours after a match.
 In comparison to other sports, basketball appears to affect CMJ performance for a longer period of time.
-Sprint performance is mostly affected on the first measure after a match, and also being affected to a greater extent after a soccer match in comparison to other ball team sports.
+Sprint performance is mostly affected on the first measure after a match and also affected to a greater extent after a soccer match in comparison to other ball team sports.

 Although in most cases these performance markers (i.e. CMJ and sprint performance) seem to return to baseline within 48 hours, longer periods were observed for CMJ (i.e. 72 hours) and sprint performance (i.e. 96 hours) after a match.
 Importantly, the time needed for these performance measures to return to baseline seems to be dependent on the competition level of the athlete, with lower competition level athletes demonstrating longer recovery periods in comparison to higher competition levels (e.g. amateur vs professional).

 In some of the studies covered in this systematic review, CK did not return to baseline within the times of measurement, while in other studies, CK returned to baseline 42, 48, 72 or 120 hours after a match.
-Peak CK after exercise and time-to-return to baseline appears to be greater in soccer and rugby in comparison to other team ball sports.
-This is likely to be due to the greater number of high-intensity efforts performed during a match, such as accelerations/decelerations, sprints, collisions, and total running volume.
+Peak CK after exercise and time-to-return to baseline appears to be greater in football and rugby in comparison to other team ball sports.
+This is likely to due to the greater number of high-intensity efforts performed during a match, such as accelerations/decelerations, sprints, collisions, and total running volume.

 Practical Takeaways